jatin-agrawal17/Real-Estate-Project/README.md

 The app uses a preloaded dataset and does not fetch live or real-time property listings or prices.

-The analysis is focused on a specific region/city and may not be applicable to other locations without modification.
+The analysis is focused on a specific city which is **Gurgaon** and may not be applicable to other locations without modification.
 ## 🙌 Acknowledgements
 Gained Knowledge about ML Algorithms